Actaea racemosa

 Actaea racemosa, the black cohosh, black bugbane, black snakeroot, rattle-top, or fairy candle (syn.
 Cimicifuga racemosa), is a species of flowering plant of the family Ranunculaceae.
 It is native to eastern North America from the extreme south of Ontario to central Georgia, and west to Missouri and Arkansas.
 It grows in a variety of woodland habitats, and is often found in small woodland openings.

-The roots and rhizomes were used in traditional medicine by Native Americans.
+The roots and rhizomes are used in traditional medicine by Native Americans.
 Its extracts are manufactured as herbal medicines or dietary supplements.
 Most dietary supplements containing black cohosh are not well-studied or recommended for safe and effective use in treating menopause symptoms or any disease.
-In contrast, some herbal medicinal products containing black cohosh extract hold a marketing authorization in several states of the European Union are well-studied and recommended for safe and effective use for the relief of menopausal symptoms (i.e. in the years around menopause) such as hot flushes and profuse sweating attacks.
-Such differentiation between the product types seems to be important.
+A thorough literature profiling suggests that Cimicifuga racemosa is more efficient compared to a placebo in treating vasomotor symptoms resulting from natural menopause.
+The present review clearly encapsulates the use of CR extract for effective and safe therapy to alleviate menopausal symptoms.